EventSaucePHP/EventSauce/docs/docs/index.md

 ## You're in Control

 Event sourcing is a tool to build a domain model.
-You should own this model, therefor you should own your tooling.
+You should own this model, therefore you should own your tooling.
 EventSauce is as much an implementation reference, as it is a library.
 You can use it in your application, but you can also copy it and take full control.